 A Memorial service will be held at Backstrom-Pyeatte Chapel on Saturday, November 30, 2019 from 5:00pm to 7:00pm.
 To sign online guestbook please go to www.backstrom-pyeatte.com.

-To send flowers to Georgene "Jo" D Stephens' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Georgene "Jo" D Stephens, please visit our floral store.